-Join Maura McCarthy, Fairmount Park Conservancy's Executive Director and Justin DiBerardinis, FDR Park's Director for a series of "Walk and Talks" at FDR Park.
+Join Maura McCarthy, Fairmount Park Conservancy's Executive Director and Justin DiBerardinis, FDR Park Manager for a series of "Walk and Talks" at FDR Park.

 Exciting changes are coming to FDR Park over the next several years as part of the FDR Park Plan.
 Join us for an approximately 2 hour tour (with many stops) to learn more about how the FDR Park Plan's two main zones–the Ecological Core and Urban Edge–will balance nature, water, and human activity into one unified, climate resilient system.
 Learn more in this overview video.